setosandoval/BDML_Team1_2024/Problem Set 1/README.md

 3. Once the data is obtained, run the `code_PS1.R` script to execute the various models and analyses discussed in the problem set.
 The script generates figures and tables, which are automatically saved in the `views/` folder.

-4. Compile the LaTeX document in the `document/` folder to generate the final report.
-Ensure all figures and tables are correctly referenced and included in the document.